CurvesHub/DezibotDebugInterface/README.md

 The back-end provides the following endpoints:

 - `/api` - A UI to view the open api documentation of the API and test the endpoints
 - `GET /api/dezibot` - Get all Dezibots
 - `GET /api/dezibot/[ip]` - Get a Dezibot by ip address
 - `WS /dezibot-hub` - "ws://localhost:port/dezibot-hub" - Websocket for the front-end to receive data

-- `PUT /api/broadcast/states` - Receives periodically state data from debuggables (components) including properties and their values from Dezibots
+- `PUT /api/dezibot/update` - Receives state data or logs from dezibot classes
-- `PUT /api/broadcast/logs` - Receives log messages from debuggables (components) from Dezibots

 ### Models